-What characteristics are you looking for in an eProcurement solution provider?
+What characteristics are you looking for in an eProcurement solution provider this year?

 We look forward to your comments.